PostHog/posthog.com/contents/blog/churn-rate-vs-retention-rate.md

 - The types of files they upload
 - User job titles, company type, or myriad other properties

 Cohort retention tables are also useful for tracking revenue retention, especially if you charge based on usage.

 Positive revenue retention (i.e. more than 100%) indicates users increase their spend over time.
 Needless to say, this is a good thing.

-## 🚀 How to improve retention and reduce churn
+## 9 ways improve retention and reduce churn 🚀

 So, how do you improve retention and reduce churn?
-Talking to users is a vital component – we're [constantly talking to users](/blog/making-something-people-want) – but here are some tactical moves to consider:
+Talking to users is a vital component – we're [constantly talking to users](/blog/10x-engineers-do-user-interviews) – but here are some tactical moves to consider.

+> 🚨 **Important: Each lever you pull to reduce churn compounds, so pull more than one if you can.
+It doesn't matter which one works the best, just that one or more them do.

+### 1. Check for involuntary churn

-- **Check for involuntary churn:** Involuntary churn typically means billing problems – e.g. expired cards, out-of-date info etc. In e-commerce, abandoned baskets are a form involuntary churn.
+Involuntary churn typically means billing problems – e.g. expired cards, out-of-date info etc. In e-commerce, abandoned baskets are a form involuntary churn.

+### 2. Target different users

-- **Target different users:** Sometimes poor retention comes from acquiring the wrong users.
+Sometimes poor retention comes from acquiring the wrong users.
 This could be a marketing problem, or you might have the wrong [ideal customer profile](/blog/creating-ideal-customer-profile) for your product.

-- **Learn about your power users:** It's great to have power users, but they're also more sensitive to product changes.
+### 3. Learn about your power users

+It's great to have power users, but they're also more sensitive to product changes.
 It's important to identify who they are, what they do, and what they value.
 They're your biggest advocates, so keep them happy.
 See: [How to identify and analyze power users in PostHog](/tutorials/power-users).

+### 4. Ship useful new features

-- **Ship useful new features:** If you're talking to your users, and learning about your power users, then you should be well-placed to build awesome new features your existing (and potential) customers will love.
+If you're talking to your users, and learning about your power users, then you should be well-placed to build awesome new features your existing (and potential) customers will love.
 If you solve more problems for your customers, they're more likely to retain.

+### 5. Improve speed/reliability/ease of use

-- **Improve speed/reliability/ease of use:** Users may love your product, but find it slow, buggy or hard to use.
+Users may love your product, but find it slow, buggy or hard to use.
 Again, talking to users will make it obvious if you have a problem here.

-- **Move customers to annual contracts:** Remember how companies selling to enterprises have lower churn?
+### 6. Move customers to annual contracts

+Remember how companies selling to enterprises have lower churn?
 It's not an accident.
 Consider offering discounts or incentives to existing customers to move onto annual contracts.
 Once they do, they're less likely to churn.

+### 7. Improve your onboarding process

-- **Improve your onboarding process:** Users who don't get full value out of your product are more likely the churn, and the best time to educate them is at the start.
+Users who don't get full value out of your product are more likely the churn, and the best time to educate them is at the start.
 The better your new users understand your product (and its value), the better they'll retain.

+### 8. Focus on customer success

-- **Focus on customer success:** Customer success > outbound sales a lot of the time.
+Customer success > outbound sales a lot of the time.
 [Our customer success team](/handbook/small-teams/customer-success) owns all inbound contact requests, assisting new users and introducing them to the right PostHog people at the right time.
 If you can't afford a dedicated team, give the job to someone until you do.
 PostHog CEO, James Hawkins, owned this area in our early days.

+### 9. Re-engage your users

-- **Re-engage your users:** Users who like your product can sometimes be distracted by other things.
+Users who like your product can sometimes be distracted by other things.
 Well-timed outreach messages, such as showcasing an underused featured, can be extremely powerful.
 [Path analysis](/product/user-paths) is a useful tool for understanding where users get distracted.

-Tactics for reducing churn is an article in itself, but these are all good starting points.
-Just remember each lever you pull to reduce churn compounds, so it's important to pull more than one if you can.
-It doesn't matter so much which one works the best, just that one or more them do.

 ### The things you need to improve retention